Join us for an Aural Rehabilitation class every second Thursday of the month from 1:00-1:45 PM ET

 The best way to care for your hearing aids is by bringing them in for regular maintenance checks.
 In addition, you should also be sure to clean your hearing aids every time you take them out of your ears.
 Simply wipe them down with a dry cloth to remove any excess earwax or moisture.
 Always be sure to store your hearing aids in a dry, safe place where they won’t become lost or damaged.

 Many hearing aids are water resistant, not waterproof.
 Although hearing aids are durable and can handle moisture such as sweat or a little rain, you should do your best to keep your hearing aids dry.
-Never wear your devices in the shower or swimming.
-And always be sure to wipe them down with a dry cloth if they get wet.
+Never wear your devices in the shower or when swimming.
+And always be sure to wipe them with a dry cloth if they get wet.

 Some types of hearing loss are preventable.
 Noise-induced hearing loss can be avoided by wearing proper hearing protection when exposed to loud noises, either occupationally or recreationally.
 To prevent other types of hearing loss, avoid sticking cotton swabs or other objects in your ears and avoid medications that could harm your hearing.